-- What did CL find?
+- What did CL's tests of magnesium find?
 Among the products ConsumerLab.com selected for testing, two magnesium-only supplements failed review because they contained less magnesium than listed or were contaminated with lead and two magnesium formulas failed for incorrect amounts of vitamin D, vitamin K, and/or boron (see What CL Found).

-- How do forms differ?
-Magnesium comes in several forms: Magnesium oxide tends to be less expensive than other forms, but may also be less well absorbed and more likely to cause diarrhea.
+- How do forms of magnesium differ?
+Magnesium comes in many forms.
+Magnesium oxide tends to be less expensive than other forms but may also be less well absorbed and more likely to cause diarrhea.
 (Be aware that, because magnesium chloride tends to attract and hold water, which can cause pills to disintegrate, magnesium chloride pills should be stored in a sealed container, away from other pills -- see Storage.)
 Forms that are more water-soluble, such as magnesium chloride, citrate and many chelate forms (e.g., bisglycinate) may be better absorbed.
-Magnesium chloride is also less likely to cause diarrhea and is recommended if you are taking a higher dose, but is best in liquid form rather than as a tablet.
+Magnesium chloride is less likely to cause diarrhea and is recommended if you are taking a high dose of magnesium but is best in liquid form rather than as a tablet.
 Some magnesium chelates are also less likely to cause diarrhea but are bulky, requiring larger pills to get the same amount of elemental magnesium.
 Labels are required to show the amount of elemental magnesium in each serving, but you need to read labels carefully.
 See What to Consider When Buying for more about the different forms.